coleifer/peewee/docs/peewee/relationships.rst

 .. note::
    Note that neither the ``User`` query, nor the ``Tweet`` query contained a JOIN clause.
-When using :py:func:`prefetch` you do not need to specify the join.
+When using :func:`prefetch` you do not need to specify the join.

-:py:func:`prefetch` can be used to query an arbitrary number of tables.
+:func:`prefetch` can be used to query an arbitrary number of tables.
 Check the API documentation for more examples.

-Some things to consider when using :py:func:`prefetch`:
+Some things to consider when using :func:`prefetch`:

 * Foreign keys must exist between the models being prefetched.
 * `LIMIT` works as you'd expect on the outer-most query, but may be difficult